Yuanqi-babe/aws-tutorials/README.md

 # aws-tutorials
-This repo is designed for some simple helper scripts to address some issues on AWS
+This repo is designed for some simple helper scripts to guide some developments on AWS

 Tree structure of this repo:
 ```